In plain terms, a successful investment plan is one that meets your objectives, but it must also be one that you can execute.

 You should consult a tax expert to get personalized advice.

-To illustrate, I want to mention a few possible cases.
-Different investment vehicles might follow different tax rules.
+To illustrate, I want to mention that different investment vehicles might follow quite different tax rules.
 Your capital gains tax rate may be different from your investment income tax rate.
 And so on.

 In general terms, the more liquidity you need, the less risk you can take.
 You also need to consider any legal restrictions and personal constraints.

-Risk objectives and investment constraints are not something you find very often.
-However, they are very important and should not be ignored.
+Risk objectives and investment constraints are essential and should not be ignored.

 Your strategic portfolio must meet your objectives and constraints.
-It must all fit together.
+It must all fit together, and it must be something that fits your personality.

-Sometimes, short-term situations bring good investment opportunities.
+Sometimes, short-term situations bring excellent investment opportunities.
 To be able to profit from them, you need some rules specifying how to proceed in such cases.
 That is your tactical strategy.

 Your tactical changes are temporary deviations from your strategic portfolio.